neponn/ring-tile-card/docs/advanced.md

 There are two ways in which `ring-tile` has been designed for `card-mod` use: [overriding CSS colour variables](#overriding-css-colour-variables) and [manipulating `ring-tile` HTML / SVG elements](#manipulating-ring-tile-html--svg-elements).

+In addition, the `tweaks` config option allows for [several customisations](#additional-tweaks-customisations) for advanced users.
+Lastly, I share a few [handy sensors](#handy-custom-sensors-for-use-with-ring-tiles) that I use with `ring-tile` in my system.

 ## Overriding CSS colour variables

 Best to start with an example.
 First, an example of **dynamic** styling.
 This example makes use of `card_mod` to set a CSS variable based on the state of an entity by using a template.